How to Sharpen Serrated Knives: 5 Tips + 3 Mistakes Everyone Makes

 4. Change tools for different sized gullets or straight edges

-Straight edges, common in steak knives, can be sharpened with a rod or with a flat edge sharpener.
-If you're unsure how to sharpen your particular knife, try asking a knife expert!
-They can sharpen it for you or guide you before you attempt it yourself.
-Remember, measure twice, cut once.
+Straight-edged knives, typically found in steak knives, can be honed using a rod or a flat-edge sharpener.
+If you're uncertain about sharpening your specific knife, consult a knife expert.
+They can either sharpen it for you or provide guidance before you attempt it yourself.
+Remember the adage: measure twice, cut once.

 5. File away any burrs and test

-3 Pitfalls to Be Aware of Before Sharpening Serrated Knife
+3 Common Mistakes to Avoid When Sharpening a Serrated Knife

-Prevent accidents by securing the knife in a vice grip or your iron into a sharpening apparatus.
-If you do try to sharpen by hand, have a steady workspace where you can anchor your tools.
+To avoid the knife or iron slipping during sharpening, which can lead to accidents, it's essential to secure the knife in a vice grip or place your iron into a sharpening apparatus.
+If sharpening by hand, ensure a stable workspace to anchor your tools.

 Frequently Asked Questions